biocore/DEICODE/ipynb/tutorials/moving-pictures.md

 ![](http://i66.tinypic.com/28rm5pj.png)

-From this visualization we noticed that BodySite seems explain the clusters well.
+From this visualization we noticed that BodySite seems to explain the clusters well.
 We can run [PERMANOVA](https://docs.qiime2.org/2019.1/plugins/available/diversity/beta-group-significance/) on the distances to get a statistical significance for this.

 ```shell
  qiime diversity beta-group-significance \